seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 Semantics:
 """"""""""

-The '``llvm.masked.gather``' intrinsic is designed for conditional reading of multiple scalar values from arbitrary memory locations in a single IR operation.
+The '``llvm37.masked.gather``' intrinsic is designed for conditional reading of multiple scalar values from arbitrary memory locations in a single IR operation.
 It is useful for targets that support vector masked gathers and allows vectorizing basic blocks with data and control divergence.
 Other targets may support this intrinsic differently, for example by lowering it into a sequence of scalar load operations.
 The semantics of this operation are equivalent to a sequence of conditional scalar loads with subsequent gathering all loaded values into a single vector.
 The mask restricts memory access to certain lanes and facilitates vectorization of predicated basic blocks.

 ::

-       %res = call <4 x double> @llvm.masked.gather.v4f64 (<4 x double*> %ptrs, i32 8, <4 x i1>%mask, <4 x double> <true, true, true, true>)
+       %res = call <4 x double> @llvm37.masked.gather.v4f64 (<4 x double*> %ptrs, i32 8, <4 x i1>%mask, <4 x double> <true, true, true, true>)

        ;; The gather with all-true mask is equivalent to the following instruction sequence
        %ptr0 = extractelement <4 x double*> %ptrs, i32 0